shaunmitchellve/arete/docs/solutions.md

  If you wish to see which solutions have been added and / or are available to arete, simple run the command `arete solution list`

+ ## Downloading a solution to modify locally ##

+ Sometimes you want to modify the solution package before you deploy it to your environment.
+You can get a local copy of the solution by calling: `arete solution get https:/github.com/<GIT-USER>/<REPO-NAME>`.
+This will add the solution to the local solutions list as well as downloading the solution into your local cache.
+The cache path is stored in the config file and can be changed at anytime.

+ Once you "get" the solution you modify the package and when you are ready to deploy the solution you can use `kpt` directly in the solution folder locally or you can run: `arete soluiton deploy --from-cache <SOLUTION-NAME>`

 ## Adding a solution ##

  If you wish to add a solution that is not listed in the global GitHub solution library you can create your own GitHub repo but a couple of required elements must exist: